-- Carefully read, understand and follow the information in all documentation for this product. - Perform a risk assessment of the specific machine guarding application. - Determine what safeguarding devices and methods are appropriate per the requirements defined in EN ISO 13849-1 and other appropriate standards. - Create and confirm each configuration and then verify that the entire safeguarding system (including input devices and output devices) is operational and working as intended. - Periodically re-verify as needed, that the entire safeguarding system is working as intended.
+- · Carefully read, understand, and follow the information in all documentation for this device. - Perform a risk assessment of the specific machine guarding application.
+See ISO 12100 or ANSI B11.0 - Determine what safeguarding devices and methods are appropriate per the requirements defined in ISO 13849-1, ANSI B11.19, and other appropriate standards. - Create and confirm each configuration and then verify that the entire safeguarding system (including input devices and output devices) is operational and working as intended. - · Periodically re-verify, as needed, that the entire safeguarding system is working as intended.

-Failure to follow any of these recommendations can potentially create a dangerous condition that may lead to serious injury or death.
+Failure to follow any of these responsibilities may potentially create a dangerous condition that may lead to serious injury or death.

-Use of Warnings and Cautions
+1.1.1 Use of Warnings and Cautions